edudigital/moodle-local_edudashboard/README.md

 For issues, feature requests, or contributions, please visit our GitHub repository:
 [GitHub Repository](https://github.com/edudigital/moodle-local_edudashboard)

+## Acknowledgements

+This plugin was developed by taking inspiration from various existing Moodle plugins, including the reporting solutions provided by the Edwiser team.
+We are grateful for the open-source community and the contributions of other developers, which have helped shape the features and functionality of EDUdashboard.

 ## License

 This plugin is licensed under the **GPL v3** license.

 ![EDUdigital](pix/Logotipo_EDUdigital.png)

-&copy; 2024 EduDigital.
+© 2024 EduDigital.
 All rights reserved.